Malitthh/qe-handbook/DSA - Time & Space Complexity.md

 4. O(n log n): Linearithmic time complexity.
 Often seen in efficient sorting algorithms like merge sort and heap sort.
 5. O(n^2): Quadratic time complexity.
 The running time is proportional to the square of the input size.
 Common in nested loops.
 6. O(2^n): Exponential time complexity.
 The running time doubles with each addition to the input size.
 Common in brute-force algorithms.

+## Space complexity

+Is the amount of memory taken by an algorithm to run as a function of input size.